elastic/apm/docs/agents/agent-development.md

 It supports the same values as `transaction.outcome`.
 The only semantic difference is that client errors set the `outcome` to `"failure"`.
-Agents should try to determine the outcome for spans created by auto instrumentation, which is especially important for exit spans.
+Agents should try to determine the outcome for spans created by auto instrumentation, which is especially important for exit spans (spans representing requests to other services).

 While the transaction outcome lets you reason about the error rate from the service's point of view, other services might have a different perspective on that.